ChthonVII/gwdirectsongremix/observations.md

      - Tokens are probably usually `L***` for the specific zone, `out****` or `****ad*` for outpost or adventuring, and some kind of ambient fallback.
      - The documentation isn't super clear.
 It's possible it meant "three tokens plus the `L***` token," so maybe there's another token with intermediate generality between outpost/adventuring and ambient.
 (Prophecies has some token names that suggest this.
 But they might also just be deprecated cruft.
 To be revisited.)
      - The token sent does not always correlate with the song Gw.exe is about to play.
 For instance, in most cases `outrura` means "I'm about to play the song 'Shing Jea Monastery'," but in a couple cases, it does not.
-     - Problem: L token is still sent for landmarks with special triggers.
-So the L token will override the special trigger unless it's moved above the L token in GuildWars.ds.
-Which is not always a feasible solution.
-2. ds_GuildWars.dll scans each line of GuildWars.ds for a match for any token.
+2. ds_GuildWars.dll scans each line of GuildWars.ds for a match for any of those tokens.
      - The first matching line is picked.
 So the order of lines in GuildWars.ds matters.
      - If no matching line is found, ds_GuildWars.dll defers back to Gw.exe and Gw.exe plays the song it was preparing to play.
 3. Assuming there was a match for the token, ds_GuildWars.dll picks an entry from the list.